hackclub/hackclub/workshops/rick_roll/README.md

 [![](https://img.youtube.com/vi/dQw4w9WgXcQ/0.jpg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 Rickrolling has been around since the early days of the Internet.
-But have you ever wanted to take rickrolling to the next level, into the real world?
+But have you ever wanted to take rickrolling to the next level, into the realm of phones?
 That’s what you’re going to do today.
-In this workshop, you’re going to build a Node.js web app.js that calls your phone and rickrolls you.
+In this workshop, you’re going to build a Node.js web app that calls your phone and rickrolls you.

 ## Getting started
 Nexmo is a service that provides easy-to-use phone APIs—SMS, voice, etc. If you’ve ever heard of Twilio, it’s a lot like that.
-We’re going to use the Nexmo Voice API to place a call and play an audio stream.
+We’re going to use the Nexmo Voice API to place a call and play an audio stream of Never Gonna Give You Up.

-Start a new Node.js project on repl.it by vising [repl.it/languages/nodejs](https://repl.it/languages/nodejs).
+Start a new Node.js project on repl.it by visiting [repl.it/languages/nodejs](https://repl.it/languages/nodejs).

 The first thing we need to do is authenticate with the Nexmo API.
 Your club leader should have created an account for your club and generated an API key, API secret, Application ID, and a private key stored as a file.

-In order to make sensitive details private, we use environment variables.
+We use environment variables to make sensitive details in our code private.
 Environment variables are essentially “secret” variables: the server knows what they are, but they’re not in the code for anyone to see.

 Environment variables are stored in a `.env` file.
-If you create a `.env` file on repl.it, that file will only be visible to you.
-When you want to refer to an environment variable in your code, you use `process.env.ENV_VARIABLE_NAME`.
+In order to keep the contents of the file private, `.env` files on repl.it are only visible to you, and are hidden from anyone else who sees your code.
+We use `process.env.ENV_VARIABLE_NAME` to refer to environment variables in code.

-Let’s create a `.env` file and storing the keys we need to authenticate with Nexmo.
+Let’s create a `.env` file and store the credentials we need for authenticating with Nexmo.
 Once you’ve created a new `.env.` file, get the API key, API secret, and Application ID from your club leader and add them to the file:

 ```
 API_KEY=aPIkEyFrOmYouRcLuBLeaDEr